Today I’m going to show you the three steps to getting your California Guard Card the FASTEST, EASIEST way possible!

 As a security training authority, my mission is to create dedicated security professionals that are committed to create safe communities.
-I do this by teaching you to be a California Security officer the quickest and easiest way possible!
+I do this by teaching you to get our California Guard Card and become a security officer the fastest and easiest way possible!
 If you have a heart for your community and a desire to keep people safe then I’m here to help you!

 Taking the time to learn these tips really symbolizes your commitment to being the best security officer you can possibly be so I congratulate you!
 Taking these steps shows you’re willing to do what it takes to protect those that you serve.

 I’ve been enlisted in the United State Marine Corps, protected movie stars, founded a successful, award winning private security company and have been training security officers for almost 30 years.
 I’m proud to say that that my success and insider information can be used by YOU to create your own success in the security industry.
 I have a Iot to teach and I’m eager to share it so look for the links where you can get even more from me!

 People often ask me how to get a California guard card, so I wanted to make an easy way for everyone to get the information they need about this important question.
 These simple tips will help you learn the shortcuts that get you ahead the fastest, easiest way possible.
 Wise people learn from the people that have gone before them and experienced success and now it’s your turn, so let’s get started…

 Step One; Training

 The first step to getting your guard card is training.
 The State of California requires all security officers to undergo a total of 40 hours of training.
 Now that might sound like a lot, but here is how it’s broken down: